JoeRoussy/adaptive-attention-in-cv/README.md

 In this experiment we first try replicating results from [Stand-Alone Self-Attention in Vision Models](https://arxiv.org/abs/1906.05909).

 In this work, we propose a novel method based on the [Adaptive Attention Span](https://arxiv.org/abs/1905.07799) for learning a local self attention kernel size.
-We compare this with [Local Attention](https://arxiv.org/abs/1906.05909) kernel, convolution kernels on CIFAR100.
+We compare this with [Local Attention](https://arxiv.org/abs/1906.05909) kernels as well as convolution kernels on CIFAR100.
 Our codes for Adaptive Attention Span in 2D is originally inspired from [FAIR's implementation](https://github.com/facebookresearch/adaptive-span/blob/master/adaptive_span.py).
 Code for self-attention in convolutions is loosely based on [this repo](https://github.com/leaderj1001/Stand-Alone-Self-Attention) by [leaderj1001](https://github.com/leaderj1001).

-The arxiv preprint for this work will be uploaded once it has been made public.
+We have published our [results on arXiv](https://arxiv.org/abs/2004.08708).

-### Steps to replicate what we did on your own machine
+### Steps to replicate
 1. Clone this repository
 2. Get the requirements ```pip install -r requirements.txt```